cosmos/sdk-tutorials/tutorials/7-cosmjs/3-multi-msg.md

 <HighlightBox type="best-practice">

-Building a transaction in this way is recommended. `SigningStargateClient` offers you convenient methods such as `sendTokens` for simple use cases, and to demonstrate how to build messages.
+Building a transaction in this way is recommended. `SigningStargateClient` offers you convenience methods such as `sendTokens` for simple use cases, and to demonstrate how to build messages.

 </HighlightBox>